 Purchasing Linda’s Music:

 We’re working to make all titles available as downloads.
-As each title becomes available, we’ll add purchase links for CD Baby and Spotify beside its descriptions.
-At that point, it should also be available on iTunes and many other music download services.
-You can also find up-to-date, full lists of Linda’s available albums on CD Baby, Spotify, and Apple Music (iTunes) by clicking these icons:
+As each title becomes available, we’ll add purchase links for CD Baby, Spotify, and iTunes (Apple Music) beside its descriptions.
+At that point, it should also be available on many other music download services.
+Ford up-to-date, full listings of Linda’s available albums on CD Baby, Spotify, and iTune, click these icons:

 “Hometown Girl” is a love song to my adopted home town, Seattle, and the music community here.